awsdocs/amazon-fsx-windows-user-guide/doc_source/walkthrough04-fsx-with-appstream2.md

 1. Create your image and assign it to an AppStream 2\.0 fleet\.
 Ensure that you also join the AppStream 2\.0 fleet to the same Active Directory domain that you used for image builder\.
 Launch the fleet in the same VPC that is used by your Amazon FSx file system\.
 The VPC security groups that you associate with the fleet must provide access to your Amazon FSx file system\.

 1. Launch a streaming session using SAML SSO\.
-To connect to an Active Directory joined fleet, you have to configure single\-sign on federation using a SAML provider\.
-For more information, see [Single Sign\-on Access to AppStream 2\.0 Using SAML 2\.0](https://docs.aws.amazon.com/appstream2/latest/developerguide/external-identity-providers.html) in the *Amazon AppStream 2\.0 Developer Guide*\.
+To connect to an fleet that is joined to Active Directory, configure single sign\-on federation using a SAML provider\.
+For more information, see [Single Sign\-on Access to AppStream 2\.0 Using SAML 2\.0](https://docs.aws.amazon.com/appstream2/latest/developerguide/external-identity-providers.html) in the *Amazon AppStream 2\.0 Administration Guide*\.

 1. Your Amazon FSx file share is mapped to the S: drive letter within the streaming session\.